New Zealand Broadcasting Corporation: Apollo 11 and network development (1969)

 By July 1969, during the Apollo 11 mission, the North and South Islands each had microwave network capability, but the Cook Strait link had not yet been completed, and New Zealand still lacked an international broadcast connection.
 Footage of the Moon landing was recorded at the Australian Broadcasting Commission's ABN-2 in Sydney, flown by an RNZAF English Electric Canberra to Wellington, and broadcast on WNTV1.

 To deliver the footage to the South Island, the NZBC positioned one of its first outside broadcasting vans to beam the signal across Cook Strait to a receiving dish, from where it was relayed through the South Island network.
 The Cook Strait link was completed later in 1969.
 The first NZBC Network News was broadcast on 3 November 1969, read by Dougal Stevenson.

 Microwave network

-The NZBC's microwave system was assembled in an improvised manner.
-Due to limited equipment, "off-air" relays were often used, where a 100 kW regional transmitter was received and then re-broadcast by another.
-This allowed signals to be relayed across the country but required manual or tone-based switching.

-During network news bulletins from Wellington, contributions from Auckland were indicated by a small white "A" on screen, prompting transmitters nationwide to switch.
-A "W" was used for returning to Wellington.
-Viewers would see a brief black screen during these switches, and errors in sequencing sometimes resulted in video feedback being broadcast.
+The NZBC's national television network initially used a combination of microwave links and off-air relay links.
+During network broadcasts, stations switched between feeds using cue signals embedded in the picture signal.
+Viewers briefly saw a black screen while an identifying letter (for example, “W” for Wellington) was transmitted in the top-right corner of the image.